maksverver/astral-codex-eleven/README.md

      materialized the entire DOM tree from the comments JSON file.
 This seems fast enough even for posts with many comments.

-## Bugs

-  - The comment widget only loads when opening a post directly, not when starting from the ACX homepage and clicking on a post.
-I think this is caused by Substack handling post clicks specially by replacing the page content dynamically, without causing an actual page reload that would cause the extension's content script to trigger again.
-I really should fix this!

-    Workaround: if the comments don't load, reload the page.

 ## Limitations

   - Comments are currently **read-only**: replying is not supported, even if you